-The Mission of Academic, Career, and Counseling Services is to facilitate the personal growth and development of students.
+The Mission of Success Coach Offices is to facilitate the personal growth and development of students.

-Grayson College strongly encourages all students, regardless of academic skill level, to seek individual academic advising prior to scheduling classes in My Viking.
-The Academic and Career Advising office is open days and Monday-Tuesday evenings to serve students and answer questions about course transfer, degree planning, transcript evaluation, and other facets of college life.
-New students, transfer students, and students who have stopped out of Grayson College over one year are required to participate in New Student Orientation, College 101, and visit with an academic advisor prior to being cleared for online scheduling of classes.
+Grayson College strongly encourages all students, regardless of academic skill level, to seek individual academic advising prior to scheduling classes in MyViking.
+The Success Coach Offices are open late Monday and Tuesday evenings to serve students by answering questions about course transfer, degree planning, transcript evaluation, and other facets of college life.
+New students, transfer students and students who have stopped out of Grayson College over one year are required to schedule an appointment with a Success Coach prior to being cleared for online scheduling of classes.